 A study found lemongrass oil could be more effective at reducing gingivitis and also the plaque that causes it than traditional mouthwash.
 To make a lemongrass mouthwash, dilute 2 to three drops of lemongrass oil in water.
-Swirl around the mouth then spit out.
+Swirl around the mouth then spits out.
 Repeat up to 3 times daily.

 Aloe vera mouthwash

-A study found that aloe vera was as effective because the active ingredient in traditional mouthwash at treating gingivitis symptoms.
+A study found that aloe vera was as effective because of the active ingredient in traditional mouthwash at treating gingivitis symptoms.
 Aloe vera juice doesn’t need diluting and may be used on its own, so far it is pure.
 Similarly to other mouthwashes, people should swirl it in the mouth and spit out then repeat up to 3 times daily.

 Tea tree oil mouthwash

 A study found that tea tree oil mouthwash can reduce the bleeding related to gingivitis significantly.
 To make tea tree oil mouthwash, an individual should simply add 3 drops of tea tree oil to a cup of warm water then use it in the same way because of the other homemade mouthwashes above.
 Tea tree oil can interact with some medications, so it’s best to talk to a doctor before using it for the first time.

 A study found that the bacteria that cause plaque were significantly reduced by sage mouthwash.

 To make sage mouthwash, add 2 tablespoons of fresh sage or 1 tablespoon of dried sage to boiling water.
 Simmer for 10 minutes, then strain the mixture and leave to chill.
 Use the resulting liquid like other homemade mouthwashes.